Elasticsearch

 Index is a required parameter to run this command.

 Run the List Indices command to obtain the Index.
+Index is referring to the index name.
 Index names can be found in the returned raw data at the path $[*].index.

 Input